 - Design rules to keep children safe and to prepare them to function productively in the world.
 Teens value rules they understand.
 They reject rules they think move into personal territory.

-- When possible, involve your adolescents in shaping the rules.
+- When possible, involve your teen in shaping the rules.
 They should not be taken by surprise by our requests.
-When they see our requests as part of an overall effort to help them grow and gain increasing responsibility, they appreciate our guidance.
-Consider working together to create an Adolescent Responsibility Contract to get on the same page.
+When they see our requests as part of an overall effort to help them grow and gain increasing responsibility, they appreciate guidance.
+Consider working together to create an Teen Discipline Contract to get on the same page.
 No surprises in this approach to discipline, just a shared commitment to prepare teens to thrive.
 Teens learn that their boundaries stretch when they demonstrate responsibility.

 - Be very clear about non-negotiables.
 These are the issues that will never be considered acceptable.
 For example, you must never text and drive as a matter of safety, or you can not attend parties where there will be drugs or alcohol present.
 Your teens should know there are immediate consequences for these behaviors.

 - Exercise flexibility when the behavior is not on the list of non-negotiables or in your contract.
 Allow your teens wiggle room if they reasonably state they did not know they crossed a line or that you had made a request.
 Use this as an opportunity to teach them about your expectations.
 Once they understand, hold them to the plan next time.